ibm-cloud-architecture/eda-tech-academy/docs/lab2/index.md

 1. `to()` is to output the stream to a topic.

-Run this test you should see the following output: The first part is a print of the defined topology and then the execution of the topology on the different input records.
+Run this test you should see the following output in the Debug Console.
 If your IDE is Visual Studio Code, click the "Run Tests" icon right of TestYourFirstTopology on the explorer.
 ![](./images/vs_run.png).
+The first part is a print of the defined topology and then the execution of the topology on the different input records.

 ```sh
 Topologies: